 My advice to aspiring engineers would be, if possible, find an apprenticeship of your choice which you know can help progress you towards your end goal.
 I would always say that you should never turn down any opportunities that come your way, but in fact keep yourself active and apply for them.

 Never be afraid to ask questions, especially in the engineering environment; the more questions you ask, the more you develop with knowledge.
-You should also never give up with your career plans because no pathway is simple and easy, but the ones that stay focused and determined will get there eventually!
+You should also never give up on your aircraft maintenance engineering jobs because no pathway is simple and easy, but the ones that stay focused and determined will get there eventually!